nameoftherose/dcf77-leonardo_support/README.md

   -  Print the values of the above debug variables.
   -  print the state when `free`.

-  These modifications are under test.
+  These modifications are under test since 2017.10.26 18:06, with very encouraging results.
+During these 10 days no case of wrong date/time has occured.
+Clock has syncronized every night, it is in synced state for 36% of the time.